Using the STAR Method to Create Bullet Points

-The bullet points on your resumes shouldn’t just list the things you did at the job, they should be a highlight reel of all of your accomplishments.
+Not only should bullet points list the things you did at a job, but they should also highlight all of your accomplishments and successes within the position.

-Task-orientated bullets focus on the work that was undertaken and not the mastery of skills you receive for completing such tasks.
-Moving to achievement orientation bullets will emphasize the skills you already have in place that will be helpful to your future employer.
+We identified two primary types of bullet points: task-orientated and achievement-orientated.
+Task-orientated bullets focus on the work you undertook, not the skills you mastered for completing such projects.
+Achievement-orientated bullets emphasize the skills you already have that will be helpful to your future employer.
+Try switching your bullets from task-orientated to achievement-orientated by using the STAR method.

-Situation: What was the situation, problem, or conflict you were facing?
+Situation: What was the situation, problem, or conflict you faced?

 Task: What were you tasked with?
 What were your responsibilities or goals?

 Action: What action did you take?
-What did you do to solve this problem? (start with action verbs)
+How did you solve this problem? (start with action verbs)

 Result: What was the result or outcome of your action?
 How did it benefit the organization?
 Can this result be quantified?